MCP Server Quickstart

 INPUT_VALIDATION with field: "<name>"

-Input failed Zod schema validation.
-The message field is human-readable ("Number must be greater than or equal to 0") and the field identifies which input.
+Input failed schema validation.
+The message field is human-readable ("principal must be between 0 and 100000000") and the field identifies which input.
 Check the API Reference for valid ranges.

 BUSINESS_RULE error